michelbernardods/ong-mobile/README.md

 ##### Linkedin: https://www.linkedin.com/in/michel-bernardo/
 ##### Frontend Web: https://github.com/michelbernardods/ong-frontend

-# Requisitos
+# Requirements

-- Para acessar a aplicação precisa ter instalado no celular Expo.
+- To access the application, you must have it installed on the Expo mobile phone.
-- Para ter acesso ao App precisao baixar o repositório do backend: https://github.com/michelbernardods/ong-backend
+- To access the App you need to download the backend repository: https://github.com/michelbernardods/ong-backend
-- yarn init ou npm install para baixar as dependências
+- yarn init or npm install to download dependencies
-- yarn start ou npm start
+- yarn start or npm start
-- scannear código do expo pelo App do Expo
+- scan expo code using the Expo App
-- Pode ser acessado pelo Android Studio
+- Can be accessed through Android Studio

-#### Muito importante iniciar o Backend primeiro!
+#### Very important to start the Backend first!

-## :rocket: Tecnologias
+## :rocket: Technology

 - React Native
 - Expo